Skip to main content

 • Type the Maximum number of rows that can be modified per query, and click Next.

-• Specific data labels to specify the data labels this policy applies to.
+• In Targeted Data, specify the data labels, data tags, and/or data locations that this policy applies to.

 • In Policy Actions, specify: